ahrytsen/compress_server/README.md

   - boost (::asio , ::thread, ::regex).

 ## Assumptions:
-  In case when it's not compress request and we have non-zero payload or payload too big, I decide just to reject that payload.
+  In case when it's not the compress request and we have non-zero payload or payload too big, I decide just to reject that payload.